Capella Bangkok: Best New Luxury Hotel Along Chao Phraya River

 We also had everything you could think of when it comes to hotel wardrobe amenities: a full shoe kit as well as large high quality bags for laundry, dry cleaning and pressing.

-During your stay, you could get up to five items steamed or pressed on arrival.
+During your stay, you could get up to five items steamed or pressed on arrival complimentary.
 We had a couple of wrinkled items we wanted to wear for the next evening, so we placed them in the “PRESSING” bag and placed the bag in a special cubby.

 In the wardrobe nearest the main door, there’s a valet rail built in.
 You can put your laundry bag here, press the “service” button and the housekeeping team would pick them up at their earliest convenience.
 Or, if you have your “do not disturb” light on, the staff will be sure to place your food or items in the compartment and lock the little door on their side of the wall.
 Since Capella Bangkok opened up in 2020, they installed these two-way cubicles for COVID reasons and it honestly turned out to be a great investment!